Exploring the Beauty of 10 Henri Matisse Paintings

 It may sound tragic but Joy of Life will not last long because cadmium sulfide-based yellow was used to create it.
 That is why some parts of the painting have been turning white or brown, and this will eventually result in the destruction of the image.
 Currently, the painting is stored in Barnes Foundation, Philadelphia.

-Woman With a Hat/ La femme au chapeau, 1905
+Woman With a Hat/ La femme au chapeau, 1905 by Henri Matisse

 Woman With a Hat is one of Matisse's most famous portraits depicting his wife Amélie in unnaturally radiant colors.
 A huge surge of criticism swamped Henri Matisse after this painting was seen exhibited.
 Loose brushstrokes, an illusion of being unfinished and too unnatural shades of blue, green and rust red chosen for the image amazed and maybe even shocked the audience.
 The whole controversy and discussions contributed to the appearance of the term Fauvism.
 Thus, it can be concluded that La femme au chapeau marked a shift from divisionism of the first works to fauvism, a more expressive and subjective style.
 Today, the portrait of Amélie is in the San Francisco Museum of Modern Art.